-Virtual Assistant upgraded with supervised AI technology
+Virtual Assistants get an upgrade with supervised AI technology

 Just when you were getting your head around online virtual assistants and chatbots, things have just stepped up another notch.

-This is a real world, local example of how technology is reducing the cost to serve and increasing the customer experience.
+This is a real-world, local example of how technology is reducing the cost to serve and increasing the customer experience.

 Launched in August 2016, Alex is now achieving 80% first contact resolution through powerful conversational AI and question-answer capabilities reducing the load on frontline agents.